nowonderwhyy/chess-bot/HOW_IT_WORKS.md

 ### What you see as a user

 - Open a game on Chess.com.
-After a short initialization, you’ll see two arrows:
-  - A blue arrow showing Stockfish’s recommended move.
+After a short initialization, you’ll see colored arrows showing Stockfish’s recommended move(s).
-  - A red arrow showing the “ponder” move (what it expects next).
 - Click the extension’s popup to set:
   - Engine level (0–20).
   - Think time per move (0.2–5.0s).
+  - Number of lines to show (1–5).
+  - Auto-move settings (experimental).

 ---